 Presenters

-Mr. Sean O'Donnell, Partner, HWL Ebsworth
+Sean O'Donnell, Partner, HWL Ebsworth

 Sean is one of Australia's leading franchise and dispute lawyers.
 He is recognised by his international and local peers as a 'Thought Leader' in franchising, an accolade initially only applying to 4 other lawyers in Australia.
 He heads up the firms national retail and franchising practice.
 He has 20 years of experience assisting clients involved in the retail and franchise sectors, particularly assisting with strategic change of a network and resolving complex disputes in a broad range of industries.
 His practice in franchising covers both non contentious advice work to litigated disputes.
 This unique combination was validated in the publication of Who's Who Legal 2017 where his clients commended him on his "incredible market understanding", "commercial and practical advice" and "his superb litigation abilities".
 Sean is also listed in Best Lawyers for his franchise expertise.
 Sean was the President of the NSW/ACT Chapter of the FCA and a director of the FCA National board from 2012 to October 2017.
 He remains active within the FCA and has been part of the FCA legal committee since 2006.
 He had a significant role in the drafting and implementation of the new Franchising Code in 2015, including submissions to government about redrafting of the Code.
 He also made submissions and assisted a number of clients with submissions to the current Government Inquiry.
 Sean regularly assists franchisor and retail clients with regulatory investigations by the ACCC and ASIC.
 He is also involved in a number of high profile disputes and litigated claims throughout Australia.
 He is a trained mediator and has participated in numerous OFMA mediations and commercial mediations.
 He also provides expert opinion on franchise related matters.

-Ms Simone Pentis, Managing Director, Advantage Partners Lawyers
+Simone Pentis, Managing Director, Advantage Partners Lawyers

-Managing Director of Advantage Partners Lawyers, Simone brings a background of extensive experience as a corporate and commercial lawyer having worked in private legal practice, universities and in-house positions at Australian and international companies.
+Managing Partner of Advantage Partners Lawyers, Simone brings a background of extensive experience as a corporate and commercial lawyer having worked in private legal practice, universities and in-house positions at Australian and international companies.
 Simone has acted for various national and international franchisors within Australia, assisted franchise groups move into various international markets, and acquire other international and Australian systems.
 Simone has also assisted master franchisees and franchisees as they acquire and deal with their franchises.
 Simone managed and operated the legal departments for national and international franchise networks, including The Coffee Club Group and Bartercard, and is Deputy Chair of the QLD Law Society’s Franchising Committee, as well as a long standing committee member of both the Franchise Council of Australia (Qld Chapter) and Franchise Council of Australia Legal Committee.

-Ms. Elizabeth Gore-Jones, Principal, The Franchise and Business Lawyers
+Elizabeth Gore-Jones, Principal, The Franchise and Business Lawyers

 Elizabeth Gore-Jones was admitted in 1994 and commenced specialising in franchising law in 2000.
 She started the law firm "The Franchise & Business Lawyers" in 2012 specialising in providing commercial, business and franchising advice to franchisors and franchisees alike.
 She is a member of the Queensland Law Society Franchising Committee and is a past member of the Franchise Council of Australia, the Queensland chapter of the Franchise Council committee and the Women in Franchising committee.
 Elizabeth lectures at the Bond University PLT course in franchise legal practice.
 Elizabeth has a particular interest in setting up new franchise systems and assisting franchisees in dispute to reach an agreement without resorting to the court system.
 Elizabeth advises Franchisors ranging from large Australia wide franchisors through to the smaller franchise systems.
 As franchising law becomes more complex, Elizabeth is called upon to assist legal practices in representing their clients.

-Mr Mathew Webster, Special Counsel, Norton Rose Fulbright
+Mathew Webster, Special Counsel, Norton Rose Fulbright

 Mathew Webster is a corporate and commercial lawyer based in Sydney.
 Mathew has a broad range of corporate and commercial experience having worked in the areas of franchising, trade practices and commercial law.